Can’t Upload Photos to Facebook: ‘Something Went Wrong’ Error

 Can we just take a moment to appreciate how absolutely terrible Facebook’s error messages are?
 “Something went wrong” is like the tech equivalent of your doctor saying “you don’t feel good” instead of actually diagnosing your illness.

 Compare that to literally any other service.
 Google Drive tells you “File too large.”
 Dropbox says “Upload interrupted – check connection.”
-Even MySpace back in 2005 gave better error messages than modern Facebook!
+Even MySpace back in the day gave better error messages than modern Facebook!

 But Facebook?
 Nah.
 They’re a multi-billion dollar company with thousands of engineers, and the best they can do is “something went wrong.”
-Come on!
+Come the fuck on!

 It’s especially infuriating when you’re trying to run a business.
 You need to post product photos NOW, your customers are waiting, and Facebook’s just like “lol something broke, figure it out yourself.”
 Hours wasted troubleshooting when a simple “Your VPN is blocking this upload” message would’ve solved everything in 10 seconds.